Some Tips For The First-Time Parent

 Your baby is more than likely not on the same schedule you are, unless you are incredibly lucky, so if you force yourself to go to bed at, say, 9:00, and your baby wants to eat at 10:00, you’re going to have a much harder time convincing yourself to get up.
 And it will be all the more frustrating for you if the baby happens to have a witching hour when you’ve already gotten an hour of sleep, and your body is yearning for more.

-Something else important to know about sleeping: you don’t have to be quiet just because the baby is sleeping.
+Something else important to know as a parent of a baby: you don’t have to be quiet just because the baby is sleeping.
 In fact, you’ll thank yourself if you aren’t.
-Don’t forget it’s noisy in the womb, too – he could hear everything that’s going on outside your body, and he was asleep to sleep, so why quiet down now?
+Don’t forget it’s noisy in the womb, too – they could hear everything that’s going on outside your body, so why quiet down now?

 Don’t Worry About Your Weight